matter-labs/zksync-web-era-docs/docs/dev/guide/custom-paymaster-tutorial.md

 Our protocol will be a dummy protocol that allows anyone to swap a certain ERC-20 token in exchange for paying fees for the transaction.

-The skeleton for the paymaster will look the following way:
+The skeleton for the paymaster looks the following way:

 ```solidity
 // SPDX-License-Identifier: MIT